IDMNYU/SeniorProject-F2020-Fitzgerald/plan.md

 # Project Plan

-The project plan will consist of a presentation and a written proposal.
+The project plan will consist of a written proposal.

 This project plan will be constantly iterated over the course of the semester.
 It may grow and/or shrink over the course of the semester.
 Don't worry about "getting it right."
 The creative process is messy.